 The appendicular skeleton is composed of 126 bones and it comprises of the-

 - Lower Limbs

 - Shoulder Girdle or the Pectoral

 The primary functions of the skeletal system include movement, support, protection production of blood cells, storage of minerals and endocrine regulation.

 The primary function of the skeletal system is to provide a solid framework to support and safeguard the human body and its organs.
 This helps in maintaining the overall shape of the human body.

-The skeletal system also helps to protect your internal organs and fragile body tissues like the brain, heart, lungs and spinal cord by acting as a buffer.
+The skeletal system also helps to protect our internal organs and other delicate body organs, including the brain, heart, lungs and spinal cord by acting as a buffer.
 Our cranium (skull) protects our brain and eyes, the ribs protect our heart and lungs and our vertebrae (spine, backbones) protect our spinal cord.

 Bones provide the basic structure for muscles to attach themselves onto so that our bodies are able to move.
 Tendons are tough inelastic bands that attach our muscle to that particular bone.

-To learn more about the skeletal system, download Byju’s – The Learning app.
+To learn more about the structure and functions of the skeletal system, visit BYJU’S.